comsystan/comsystanj/description/img2-description.md

 ### Minkowski dimension
 - Fractal dimension is computed with morphological dilations and erosions
 - For binary or grey 8-bit images
-- Binary [0, >0] dilation or grey value blanket dilation/erosion
+- Binary [0, >0] dilation
+- Blanket or Variation method with grey value dilation/erosion
 - The number of dilation/erosion steps can be set
 - The shape of the morphological structuring element can be set
 - Linear regression parameters of the double log plot can be set